 How big of a dog can a coyote kill?

 Coyotes can kill large dogs, even 75-pound dogs or larger can be victims of coyote attacks.
 Coyotes are quite good at killing larger animals because they attack in packs, use surprise attacks, and use predatory tactics which ensures they can come out victorious.
+And there have been many incidents of fights between coyotes and large dogs like huskies, Pitbulls, and Cane Corsos where it ended badly for the dog.

 What animals can kill a coyote